dojo/framework/src/widget-core/README.md

 }
 ```

-In the above example, the tabPanel will receive its original `root` class in addition to the `appCss.tabPanel` class.
+In the above example, the tabPanel will receive its original `root` class in addition to the `appCss.tabPanel` class when used with `this.theme`.

 ### Internationalization